-- 10.3.
-All sums due to the Authority shall be collected, held securely and banked promptly.
-All income must be banked intact, and payments must not be made from receipts. - 10.4.
-The Treasurer shall ensure that, where applicable, VAT is charged in calculating any income due.
-Where appropriate, advice should be sought from the Treasurer. - 10.5.
-Every Officer paying money into a bank account shall enter on the paying in slip and on the counterfoil, the particulars of such payment, the account number, and other particulars of the debt to which it relates. - 10.6.
-All receipt forms, tickets, and all other prime documents required for accounting for income, shall be ordered and controlled by the Treasurer.
-No officer shall give a receipt for money received on behalf of the Authority on any form other than an official receipt form. - 10.7.
-Fees and charges within the control of the Fire Authority shall be subject to regular review by the Chief Fire Officer and the Treasurer.
+- 10.3 All sums due to the Authority shall be collected, held securely and banked promptly.
+All income must be banked intact, and payments must not be made from receipts. - 10.4 The Treasurer shall ensure that, where applicable, VAT is charged in calculating any income due.
+Where appropriate, advice should be sought from the Treasurer. - 10.5 Every Officer paying money into a bank account shall enter on the paying in slip and on the counterfoil, the particulars of such payment, the account number, and other particulars of the debt to which it relates. - 10.6 All receipt forms, tickets, and all other prime documents required for accounting for income, shall be ordered and controlled by the Treasurer. - 10.7 Fees and charges within the control of the Fire Authority shall be subject to regular review by the Chief Fire Officer and the Treasurer.